How to dress kids in winter?

 ✔ a light sweater on top.
 I also have a couple of those turtleneck collars which I prefer over scarves for windy days.
 Those can go over any sweater to keep my little ones warm and cozy,

-✔ a light puffed jackets with down or synthetic fill.
-There are many of them on the market that are reversible/double-sided for double the fun (or hiding mud related accidents),
+✔ a light puffed jacket with down or synthetic fill.
+There are many of them on the market that are reversible/double-sided for double the fun (or hiding mud-related accidents),

-✔ and of course, a warm hat, waterproof boots and gloves.
+✔ and of course, a warm hat, waterproof boots, and gloves.
 We all know kids love to play around.
-That's way keeping hands and feet warm and dry is key from getting a nasty cold!
+That's the good way keeping hands and feet warm and dry is key to getting a nasty cold!

-Merino wool fibers are also super fine and soft, so they will never be itchy like regular wool, which is very important with kids.
-I learned that hard way.
+Merino wool fibers are also super fine and soft, so they will never be itchy like regular wool, which is very important for kids.
+I learned that the hard way.

 So, on those frosty walks:

-✔ followed by snow pants, a warm sweater.
-For mid layer the best are from a fleece material,
+✔ followed by snow pants, or a warm sweater.
+For mid-layer, the best are from a fleece material,

 ✔ and on top a thick down jacket, or a snowsuit.
 Slick outer material works best as it prevents snow from sticking and accumulating on my little one’s legs and arms, keeping their movement free and easy,

-With a great tips from Kate, GREEN ROSE created a little infograph, how layering of kids clothes should be during winter!
+With great tips from Kate, GREEN ROSE created a little infographic, on how layering of kid's clothes should be during winter!